Should I Build a House or Buy an Existing Home?

-Buying vs. Building a House — Which One Is Better?There are pros and cons to buying new construction, and to buying an existing home.
+Buying vs. Building a House — Which One Is Better?There are pros and cons to building a house, and to buying an existing home.

-For buyers considering both, there are lots of factors to take into consideration, like cost, neighborhoods, future value, maintenance and renovations.
-With the same mortgage products available for new and existing homes, the choice comes down to what works best for you and your needs.
+For buyers considering both, there are lots of factors to take into consideration, cost to build a house, neighborhoods, future value, maintenance and renovations.
+With the same mortgage products available for new and existing homes, the choice comes down to what works best for you and your homeownership needs.

 Buying an Existing Property

 Buying an existing property offers two main benefits: cost and convenience.
 It takes months to build a house from the ground up, sometimes more depending on the project's scale and complexity.
-While it can take months to find the right property, this route to homeownership proves to be less time consuming and less labor intensive than the alternative.
+While it can take months to find the right property, this route to homeownership proves to be less time consuming and less labor intensive than building a house from scratch.

 A qualified real estate agent can help further expedite the process of buying an existing home through rigorous filtering of property listings, mediating negotiations, and the handling of paperwork.
 Once an offer is accepted by a home seller, you can close on the deal and move in a month or two after all the paperwork has been finalized.